stevenlsenior/intro_to_R/intro_to_R.Rmd.md

 Lessons from personal experience
 ========================================================

-- Have a project (preferably lots)
+- Have a project (preferably lots).
-- Learn to read the documentation
+- Learn to read the documentation.
 - Learn to find help:
-   - Stack Overflow
+   - Stack Overflow etc.
-   - Google (Googling the error message is totally legit)
+   - Google (Googling the error message is totally legit programming skills)
 - There are loads of free online resources.
 I made a [list] (https://medium.com/@steven.senior/free-r-resources-500182a54e90).

 Installing R & R Studio